Pleistoscene/Capstone-Project/server & services/email send-receive.md

 **To:** alice.green@rahj.ca
 **Subject:** Absent This Week Due to Illness

-Aaron notifies Ms. Green about his COVID-related absence and confirms he will continue assignments remotely.
+Aaron notifies Ms. Green about his COVID-related absence.

 ![Send-Aaron to Green](images/01%20-%20Send-Aaron%20to%20Green.png)